Pauan/tab-organizer/README.rst

 How to install
 ==============

-If you're a normal user, you shouldn't be using this repository.
+If you're a normal user, you should *NOT* be using this repository.
 Instead, install the version in the `Chrome Web Store <https://chrome.google.com/webstore/detail/tab-organizer/gbaokejhnafeofbniplkljehipcekkbh>`_ which is automatically updated.

 But if you're a developer, or want to try the absolute latest version before release, you can follow these steps: